-NOTE: Supported Members; Azure group members can be Azure users, Azure groups, synced users, and synced groups.
+NOTE: Supported Members: Azure group members can be Azure users, Azure groups, Azure contacts, synced users, synced contacts, and synced groups.

-Add user accounts to Azure groups
+Add accounts to Azure groups

-You can add user accounts (both on-premises and Azure) to an Azure managed group.
+You can add user accounts, contacts, and groups both on-premises and Azure to an Azure managed group.